Garnet

 Hessonite garnet is an invitation to joie de vivre.
 Its company stimulates your creative power and libido.
 It's a welcome companion in times of depression, loneliness or lack of warmth.

-Learn more about Hessonite garnet
+Find out more about Hessonite garnet

 Chrome Garnet